 Mopheads and lacecaps are morphological descriptions of the flower form, and all these types bloom on the current season’s growth, pruned only after the buds have broken dormancy and after the danger of frost.

 Those that bloom on the current season’s growth (and avoid any danger of cold damage) include both native and introduced species and are the mainstay of my garden.
 In particular, the H. quercifolia blooms in mid-May in several of my garden rooms.
-This variety is fragrant and often grows eight to ten feet in height and spread.
-There is a dwarf form available, H.q.
-‘Pee Wee’ if one is limited by space.
+This variety is fragrant and often grows 8 to 10 feet in height and spread.
+There is a dwarf form available, H. quercifolia ‘Pee Wee’ if one is limited by space.
 Don Shadow, the astute plantsman and nurseryman at Shadow Nursery, has created and selected many diverse forms of H. quercifolia.

-Two introduced species, Hydrangea paniculata ‘Limelight,’ a mophead, and H. p.
-‘Tardiva,’ a lacecap, also bloom white in July and August.
+Two introduced species, H.paniculata ‘Limelight,’ a mophead, and H. paniculata ‘Tardiva,’ a lacecap, also bloom white in July and August.
 In my garden room that I refer to as “the borders,” these two enjoy a recurring presence.
 Interspersed with fall herbaceous plants, the white blooms that fade to green create several months of garden interest.
 Both of these need ample sun and moisture to perform to their fullest and are decidedly more drought-resistant than the macrophyllas.